THE GOSPEL OF ST. MARK

 It is now thought the Gospel of St. Mark was written after St. Peter's martyrdom in 64 AD, but before the destruction of the Jerusalem Temple in 70 AD.
 The concise, narrative Gospel of St. Mark is primarily directed to the Gentiles.
 The Gospel of Mark is straightforward but dramatic.
 The opening sentence declares Jesus the Son of God, and God the Father and the Holy Spirit appear in the first few lines!
 The human emotional side of Jesus is perhaps best portrayed in the Gospel of Mark.
 Jesus declares his mission in Mark 1:15, and proclaims the coming of the Kingdom of God.

 Peter's confession of faith in Mark 8:27 that "You are the Messiah" marks a transition in the Gospel.
 The first half of the Gospel discovers the identity of Jesus through his actions; at this turning point, one learns about his true mission, his suffering and glory through the Paschal Mystery.
-Jesus is revealed as the Messiah, and states the Son of Man must suffer in 8:31, identifying himself as the Suffering Servant of Isaiah 52-53 in his first of three predictions of his Passion on the Cross.
-As the disciples follow Jesus on the way - ὁδός to Jerusalem, the disciples learn the Way of Christian discipleship.
+Jesus is revealed as the Messiah, and states the Son of Man must suffer in 8:31, identifying himself as the Suffering Servant of Isaiah 52-53 in his first of three predictions.
+The second prediction occurs in 9:31.
+After Jesus and his disciples leave for Jerusalem (10:32-33), the third prediction comes next in 10:33-34.

 The Gospels of Matthew, Mark, and Luke are called the Synoptic Gospels, as they follow a similar pattern in describing the Life of Jesus and his teachings.
 While each of the three Gospels is unique in several ways, both Matthew and Luke appear to follow the general outline of Mark.
 There is debate as to whether Matthew or Mark was written first.
 But, as no original manuscript by the author of a Biblical book has yet been discovered, one can only speculate.